MicrosoftDocs/visualstudio-docs/mac/set-startup-projects.md

 ms.date: 02/21/2019
 ms.assetid: fd354fff-ce6b-4505-a815-84a2311e39ba
 ---
-# Set multiple startup projects

 Visual Studio for Mac allows you to specify how more than one project is started when you debug, or run, your solution.
+Use the following steps to set startup projects.

 ## To set multiple startup projects